Master's Degree Requirements

 Combined bachelor's/master's (accelerated master's) students are permitted to count a maximum of three courses authorized for graduate credit toward both the undergraduate and graduate degrees.
 Certain programs may have more strict requirements.
 Students should speak with both the undergraduate and graduate programs about the possibility of double counting up to three units of coursework.

 Students must complete all the requirements for the master's degree within five years of the date of their initial registration in The Graduate School, which falls on the last day of the 20th quarter.
-Students who do not complete their degree within five years will not be considered in good academic standing and will be placed on academic probation by The Graduate School.
+Students who do not complete their degree within five years and were not previously granted deadline extensions related to approved leaves will not be considered in good academic standing and will be placed on academic probation by The Graduate School.
 Individual programs may have stricter deadlines.

 Final Examination and Graduation Requirements